White Oak Road

-The Appomattox Campaign was a series of Civil War battles fought in Virginia between March 29 and April 9, 1865, that concluded with the surrender of Confederate General Robert E. Lee’s Army of Northern Virginia to forces of the Union Army under the command of Lieutenant General Ulysses S. Grant, marking the effective end of the war.
+The Appomattox Campaign was a series of Civil War battles fought in Virginia between March 29 and April 9, 1865, that concluded with the surrender of Confederate General Robert E. Lee’s Army of Northern Virginia to forces of the Union Army under the command of Lieutenant General Ulysses S. Grant, ending the war.

 After Sheridan’s Expedition to Petersburg ended, General Lee’s army was outnumbered and exhausted from a winter of trench warfare over an approximately 40-mile front, numerous battles, disease, hunger, and desertion.
 In the meantime, General Grant’s well-equipped and well-fed army was growing in strength.